[a.k.a. Colorado Blue Spruce, Blue Spruce]

 Colorado Spruce grow from Kentucky north (but can do well in lower states such as New Mexico and Arizona if planted at elevations above 5,000 feet) and east of Idaho.
 They can handle a little bit of shade, but full sun is best.

-Colorado Spruce seedlings: characteristics and info• prefers hardiness zones 3-6
+Colorado Spruce: characteristics and info• prefers hardiness zones 3-6

 • prefers full sun but does fine in partial shade when young

 • mature height and spread: up to 75 ft high, 20 ft spread

 • prefers sandy loamy soils, but does well in quite a wide range of soils

 • Ohio State University info on Picea pungens Glauca

 • Colorado Blue Spruce Sizes and Availability: